AWS-Security-Portfolio/s3-security/README.md

    - Attempted to use AWS Trusted Advisor to detect the public bucket.
    - Noted that the Free Tier does not provide this check; included manual verification and documentation.

+6. Cleanup
+   - Deleted all S3 buckets and objects used in the lab.
+   - Scheduled deletion for any custom AWS KMS keys created for SSE-KMS.
+   - Verified no additional AWS resources (users, roles or services) remained active.
+   - Confirmed no lingering resources to avoid unnecessary AWS charges.

 ---

 ## Screenshots